AntaresSimulatorTeam/Antares_Simulator/INSTALL.md

 Antares Simulator UI application compilation can be disabled at configure time using the option `-DBUILD_UI=OFF` (`ON` by default)

-### Sirius solver and ortools linking
+### Sirius solver and OR-Tools linking

-By default Sirius solver and ortools are compiled with Antares Solution.
+By default Sirius solver and OR-Tools are compiled with Antares Solution.
 You can disable compilation with `-DBUILD_sirius=OFF -DBUILD_ortools=OFF` when you configure build with cmake.

 In this case you can specify librairies path with :